How to Optimize Conversion Rates in E-Commerce

 CONVERSION RATE OPTIMIZATION AT DIFFERENT POINTS IN THE LEAD FUNNEL

 Humans are, by nature, visual.
 Although written product descriptions work, adding images and videos are far more effective.
 In fact, images catch a visitor’s attention quicker than a block of text, and videos tend to stick easily and longer in a viewer’s mind rather than just reading through descriptive narratives.

 Images and videos must be compelling, and will really convince the visitors to act.
-Make sure that the images and videos are of high quality, and that they convey the message that you want to deliver to your potential customers.
+Make sure that the images and videos in your online store (no matter whether it’s on Shopify or Amazon, or any other Shopify alternative) are of high quality, and that they convey the message that you want to deliver to your potential customers.

 For example, if you are selling a specific product, it would be a good idea to provide more than one or two images.
 Show the product from different perspectives and angles.
 If you can make the visitor zoom in so he can see the finer details of the product, this will show confidence in the quality of the product and that always has a good effect on the conversions.

 Having quality images and videos is all well and good, but it would also be a good idea to back it up with equally good product copy.
 Some stores opt to just post images of the product, but others also include product descriptions to give the visitors more information about the product.

 A great product copy must be concise, with complete and accurate information.
 It won’t do you any good if you throw in inaccurate details about the product, because that will work against you in the end when the customers receive a product that did not coincide with how you described it.